MohamadEbrahimAghili/MEA10K/README.md

 <p align="justify">
-This repository contains the official datasets and information for the paper: <strong>"Generative Domain Adaptation for Object Detection in Remote Sensing Imagery through Automated Feature-Driven Exemplar In-painting."</strong>
+This repository contains the official dataset and information for the paper: <strong>"Generative Domain Adaptation for Object Detection in Remote Sensing Imagery through Automated Feature-Driven Exemplar In-painting."</strong>
 </p>

 <p align="justify">